Trey Mancini Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 20th-ranked team ERA across all league pitching staffs (4.58).
+- The Marlins have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.

-- The Marlins rank 21st in baseball in home runs given up (32 total, 1.2 per game).
+- The Marlins rank 21st in baseball in home runs allowed (33 total, 1.2 per game).

-- Luzardo (2-1 with a 3.62 ERA and 32 strikeouts in 27 1/3 innings pitched) makes the start for the Marlins, his sixth of the season.
+- Cabrera gets the start for the Marlins, his sixth of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched.

-- The lefty's last time out came on Sunday against the Cleveland Guardians, when he tossed 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- The righty's last time out came on Monday against the Atlanta Braves, when he threw 4 1/3 innings, surrendering four earned runs while allowing four hits.

+- The 25-year-old has amassed a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while allowing a batting average of .229 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.